oreillymedia/production-resources/oriole/index.md

 4. PUSH to remote repositor
 5. Let your editor know that you're ready for editorial input.

-# Tips for Writing the Notebook Content<a name="tips"></a>
+# Tips for Writing the Notebook Content<a name="writing"></a>

+* __20-30 minutes__ The Oriole should not be longer than 30 minutes.
+Explicit details can be put in the text.

-* The Oriole notebook should read like an article.
-Make sure the notebook "stands alone" with subtitles and headers, with  text referring to what the blocks do.
-Feel free to mention specifics in the text that you may not have time for in the video (which should be kept between 20-30 minutes).
+* __Write an article__ The Oriole notebook should read like an article and "stand alone" with subtitles and headers, with text referring to what the blocks do.
+Feel free to mention specifics in the text that you may not have time for in the video.

-* Find a balance between short code blocks and making sure there is output for code blocks.
+* __Cell output I__ It is more interesting for the user when running the cell to see output.
+Find a balance between short code blocks and making sure there is output for code blocks.
 If the code is too long, break it into multiple blocks.

-* Be sure to *explicitly* mention when the user should click Run during recording.
-The user does not see you scrolling and clicking through the notebook - they respond to your audio cues.

-* Keep output to a reasonable length.
+* __Cell output II__ Keep output to a reasonable length.
 For rows, 3-5 should suffice.
-For columns, display just the ones you are talking about if not all are relevant.
+For columns, display just the ones you are talking about, if not all are relevant.

-* Use local data — don't pull from the internet.
-If including code for downloading data is important, please use an if-statement, e.g., if not exist: code to download.
+* __Data/files must be local__ Don't pull anything from the internet.
+If code for downloading is important for your Oriole, please use an if-statement, e.g., if not exist: code to download.

-* Keep datasets small and quickly executable.
+* __Small datasets__ Keep datasets small and quickly executable.
 Create a subset and refer to the larger dataset for viewers to use on their own.
 Long datasets cause long execution times and confuse viewers.

-* When referring to results, make sure they are repeatable time and again.

-* When adding links to the text, make sure to use HTML notation rather than markdown.
-For example, instead of `[go to this link](http:///www.oreilly.com)` use `<a href="http://www.oreilly.com" target="_blank">go to this link</a>`—the `target="_blank"` is very important, to ensure that the link opens in a new window rather than the Oriole window.
+* __Links__ When adding links to the text, make sure to use HTML notation rather than markdown.
+For example, instead of `[go to this link](http:///www.oreilly.com)` use `<a href="http://www.oreilly.com" target="_blank">go to this link</a>` The `target="_blank"` is very important, to ensure that the link opens in a new window rather than the Oriole window.

+* __Math__ When formatting equations, please use a markdown editor, such as http://dillinger.io/, to check it is formatted correctly.
+For example, `$\Theta(n^2)$` will render correctly in the jupyter notebook, but to render correctly in the final version, it should be `$$\Theta(n^2)$$`.

-* Import libraries into the cell where they're first needed to make it easier for the viewer to follow.
+* __Importing libraries__ Import libraries into the cell where they're first needed to make it easier for the viewer to follow.

-* Consider that the user may go back to re-run individual cells.
-For example, if you create a dataframe and decide to "clean it" by deleting a column, then the user can't re-run the cell that loaded the previous version of the dataframe without re-creating the original version first.
+* __Re-running cells__ Consider that the user may go back to re-run individual cells.

-* Before submitting your final version, please do a final run through in a fresh container and notebook to make sure everything really does work.
+* __Final check__ Before submitting, please do a final run through in a fresh container and notebook to make sure everything really does work.

+# Tips for Recording the Oriole<a name="recording"></a>

+* __Be explicit I__ Be sure to *explicitly* mention, out loud, when the user should click Run during recording.
+The user does not see you scrolling and clicking through the notebook - they can only respond to your audio cues.

-* When recording, refer specifically to "Run" cells when you are talking about them, in a way that makes them easily identifiable for cuing and for viewers.
+* __Be explicit II__ When recording, refer specifically to "Run" cells when you are talking about them, in a way that makes them easily identifiable for cueing and for viewers.

+* __Repeatable results__ If you refer to a specific result, make sure what you say will happen each and every time the code is executed.